Aidan-Walsh/Network-Mapper/README.md

 - **Automatic Retry**: Attempts multiple ports if initial tunnel creation fails
 - **Graceful Cleanup**: Properly terminates tunnels and frees ports on exit

+Testing for this program was conducted on manually configured linux machines that were used in a controlled and isolated network environment.